Tongyeong: Food

 There are several famous food in Tongyeong.
-Chungmu gimbab :ko:충무김밥 and Ggulbbang :ko:통영꿀빵, a honey bread dessert.
+Chungmu gimbap (충무김밥) and Ggulbbang (통영꿀빵), a honey bread dessert.
 Chungmu gimbab is Korean sushi made of seaweed and rice.
-Also, there is spicy sauce made with baby octopus.
-Chungmu gimbab is the original(traditional) food in Tongyeong, which used to be called Chungmu.
+It is served with baby octopus with spicy sauce.
+Chungmu gimbab is a popular traditional food in Tongyeong, which used to be called Chungmu.

 Ppattegi gruel is a porridge made of dried sweet potatoes.
-It tastes sweet and full.

 Sweet potatoes on Yokji Island in Tongyeong, South Gyeongsang Province, are famous.
-The sweet potato field here consists of more than 70 percent of the slopes, so it is good to drain water.
-The amount of sunlight is so abundant that it has an optimal environment for sweet potato cultivation.
-It is said that the sea raised sweet potatoes, so it is called "Sweet potatoes grown under the sea breeze."
+The sweet potato fields cover more than 70 percent of the slopes here, as they are useful for draining water.
+The abundant sunlight creates an optimal environment for sweet potato cultivation.
+It is said that the sea raised the sweet potatoes, hence the name "Sweet potatoes grown under the sea breeze."